 K&L Gates LLP is neither willing nor obliged to take part in dispute settlement proceedings before a consumer arbitration board (Verbraucherschlichtungsstelle).

-REGULATORY INFORMATION IN RELATION TO K&L GATES LLP, THE LIMITED LIABILITY PARTNERSHIP OF THAT NAME REGISTERED IN ENGLAND AND WALES UNDER NUMBER OC309508 AND AUTHORISED AND REGULATED BY THE SOLICITORS REGULATION AUTHORITY (THE "SRA") WITH THE NUMBER 408245
+REGULATORY INFORMATION IN RELATION TO K&L GATES LLP, THE LIMITED LIABILITY PARTNERSHIP OF THAT NAME REGISTERED IN ENGLAND AND WALES WITH NUMBER OC309508, AUTHORISED AND REGULATED BY THE SOLICITORS REGULATION AUTHORITY (THE SRA) WITH NUMBER 408245

 K&L Gates LLP